 Why today’s wrongful death law is horrible

-The reason this law is antiquated and largely discriminatory is because it only awards a family when the breadwinner dies.
+The reason this law is antiquated and largely discriminatory is that it only awards a family when the breadwinner dies.
 So, if dad is a 45-year-old doctor earning $400,000 per year, and he dies in an accident, then the family will be potentially compensated to the tune of $8 million if we simplify the math.
 That seems fair, as if dad continued to work, the family would have gotten that money to live on, pay for college, take vacations, etc.

 Now, what happens if a homemaker and mother of four young kids, dies in an accident?
 She has no earnings and therefore she has no lost income.
-Her family therefore gets zero.
+Her family, therefore, gets zero.
 It doesn’t matter that she read bedtime stories to the kids every night, packed lunches, drove the kids to school and to the doctor, and maintained the house, freeing up her husband to be at the office.
 The law says her life is worthless.
 Doesn’t that make you feel so proud to be a New Yorker?
 Yay women’s rights!!!

-How is a widowed and emotionally devastated husband and father going to find a way to raise his equally devastated kids, run his household and maintain a full time job, if the law says he can’t get compensated for the loss of his wife and mother of his children?
+How is a widowed and emotionally devastated husband and father going to find a way to raise his equally devastated kids, run his household and maintain a full-time job, if the law says he can’t get compensated for the loss of his wife and mother of his children?

 And it’s not just mom whose life is deemed worthless under the law, it’s also retired people, who no longer earn incomes . . . and kids . . . who haven’t yet entered the workforce.